Smertig/banana/docs/api/tg/methods/send_invoice.rst

    .. cpp:member:: optional_t<boolean_t> need_name

-   Pass True if you require the user's full name to complete the order
+   Pass True if you require the user's full name to complete the order.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> need_phone_number

-   Pass True if you require the user's phone number to complete the order
+   Pass True if you require the user's phone number to complete the order.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> need_email

-   Pass True if you require the user's email address to complete the order
+   Pass True if you require the user's email address to complete the order.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> need_shipping_address

-   Pass True if you require the user's shipping address to complete the order
+   Pass True if you require the user's shipping address to complete the order.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> send_phone_number_to_provider

-   Pass True if the user's phone number should be sent to provider
+   Pass True if the user's phone number should be sent to the provider.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> send_email_to_provider

-   Pass True if the user's email address should be sent to provider
+   Pass True if the user's email address should be sent to the provider.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> is_flexible

-   Pass True if the final price depends on the shipping method
+   Pass True if the final price depends on the shipping method.
+Ignored for payments in Telegram Stars.

    .. cpp:member:: optional_t<boolean_t> disable_notification